FIVE MOST SURPRISING FINDS

 Just two to three days in jail before trial doubles a person’s risk of committing a future crime — after controlling for offense type, criminal history, and other variables.

-Arnold Ventures (formerly the Laura and John Arnold Foundation) conducted the largest study of pretrial detention ever attempted, analyzing data from over 1.5 million cases (Lowenkamp, VanNostrand & Holsinger, 2013).
-Their research found that when defendants are held pretrial — that is, when they cannot make bail — the consequences cascade:
+Arnold Ventures (formerly the Laura and John Arnold Foundation) ran the largest study of pretrial detention ever attempted, analyzing data from over 1.5 million cases (Lowenkamp, VanNostrand & Holsinger, 2013).
+They found that when defendants are held pretrial — when they cannot make bail — the consequences cascade.

-The reason is not complicated: a person sitting in jail cannot work, cannot care for their children, cannot assist their attorney in preparing a defense, and faces enormous pressure to plead guilty simply to get out.
-Pretrial detention does not facilitate justice.
+The reason is not complicated.
+A person sitting in jail cannot work, cannot care for their children, cannot help their attorney prepare a defense, and faces enormous pressure to plead guilty just to get out.
+Pretrial detention does not help justice.
 It coerces conviction.

 “Anyone who has ever struggled with poverty knows how extremely expensive it is to be poor.”